 As Mary and William had no children Anne then succeeded to the throne on William III's death and was crowned in the Abbey on 23rd April 1702.
 She was suffering from gout (being fond of brandy) and had to be carried into the Church by Yeomen of the Guard on an open chair as she was unable to walk.

-A seated wax effigy of the Queen was purchased by the Abbey and was displayed in the Museum for many years.
-The effigy is now on display in the new Queen's Diamond Jubilee Galleries.
+A seated wax effigy of the Queen was purchased by the Abbey for display.
+It can now be seen in the new Queen's Diamond Jubilee Galleries.

 Oxford Dictionary of National Biography, 2004

 The funeral effigies of Westminster Abbey by A. Harvey and R. Mortimer, 2003 revised edition